 Bingo! is a cemented-in-stone-do-not-change-time-or-date activity in my memory care.
 Residents love to play for the chocolate bars I give out.
 We play regular and blackout rounds.
 When residents are high functioning, we do X or frame bingo.
 Chips are inexpensive to buy, but you can use buttons, macaroni, etc. Download and print your bingo cards for free at https://myfreebingocards.com/numbers/1-75

-In recent years, studies have found that older adults who keep their brains active most of their lives by reading, writing, completing word searches, crossword and math puzzles, and other mind-stimulating activities daily have a significantly lower risk of developing Alzheimer’s disease.
+In recent years, studies have found that older adults who keep their brains active most of their lives by reading, writing, completing word searches, crossword and math puzzles, and other mind-stimulating activities on a daily basis have a significantly lower risk of developing Alzheimer’s disease.
 Individuals who challenge their brains daily will have the least amount of the Beta-amyloid protein–a major component of amyloid plaque–and a marker of Alzheimer’s disease.
 Additionally, physical exercise, although absolutely essential for overall health, has no impact on plaque protein uptake in the brain (1).

 So, grab a board, a list, gather seniors around, and work those brain muscles!